 I have had a private practice in Virginia since 2003.
 From 1985 to 2008 I served as a Clinical Consulting Psychologist for the Child Psychiatry Branch of the National Institute of Mental Health at the Clinical Center in Bethesda, Maryland.

-My professional affiliations include the International Dyslexia Association, Virginia Academy of Clinical Psychologists, Washington Independent Services for Educational Resources (WISERDC), and Northern Virginia Clinical Psychologists.
+My professional affiliations include the International Dyslexia Association, Virginia Academy of Clinical Psychologists, Washington Independent Services for Educational Resources (WISERDC), the American Psychological Association, and Northern Virginia Clinical Psychologists.